Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator must configure Amazon S3 to host a simple nonproduction webpage.
 The SysOps administrator has created an empty S3 bucket from the.
 AWS Management Console.
 The S3 bucket has the default configuration in place.
 Which combination of actions should the SysOps administrator take to complete this process?
 (Choose two.)

-- [ ] Configure the S3 bucket by using the "Redirect requests for an object" functionality to point to the bucket root URL.
+- [ ] Configure the S3 bucket by using the `Redirect requests for an object` functionality to point to the bucket root URL.
-- [ ] Turn off the "Block all public access" setting.
+- [ ] Turn off the `Block all public access` setting.
 Allow public access by using a bucket ACL that contains `<Permission>WEBSITE</Permission>`.
-- [ ] Turn off the "Block all public access" setting.
+- [ ] Turn off the `Block all public access` setting.
 Allow public access by using a bucket ACL that allows access to the AuthenticatedUsers grantee.
-- [x] Turn off the "Block all public access" setting.
-Set a bucket policy that allows "Principal": the s3:GetObject action.
+- [x] Turn off the `Block all public access` setting.
+Set a bucket policy that allows `Principal:` the `s3:GetObject` action.
-- [x] Create an index.html document.
+- [x] Create an `index.html` document.
 Configure static website hosting, and upload the index document to the S3 bucket.

 ### A company is using an Amazon Aurora MySQL DB cluster that has point-in-time recovery, backtracking, and automatic backup enabled.
 A SysOps administrator needs to be able to roll back the DB cluster to a specific recovery point within the previous 72 hours.
 Restores must be completed in the same production DB cluster.
 Which solution will meet these requirements?